kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

 ProwJob's API defines a [`TektonPipelineRunSpec`](https://github.com/kubernetes/test-infra/blob/24e9f4faa85b8504dc8d30b11534a21547159c1e/prow/apis/prowjobs/v1/types.go#L201) specification which is compatible with `v1beta1` API version of Tekton PipelineRunSpec.

-> API `v1beta1` is a fairly new addition to Prow, some bugs and missing features are expected!
-Please, raise an issue if you find some functionality is not working with `kind/bug` label.
+> **NOTE:** API `v1beta1` is a relatively new addition to Prow.
+Some bugs and missing features are expected!
+Raise an issue with the `kind/bug` label if some functionality is not working.

-To get further understanding let's define simple presubmit ProwJob that uses Tekton Pipelines as an agent:
+To get further understanding, see the defined simple presubmit ProwJob that uses Tekton Pipelines as an agent:
 ```yaml
 presubmits:
   kyma-project/kyma: